balcilar/Audio-Captcha-Recognition/README.md

 If you use this code or the publicly shared model, please cite the following paper.

-Ahmet Faruk Çakmak and Muhammet Balcilar, "SVM ANALYSIS ON AUDIO CAPTCHA DATA FILES", 2018. (arXiv)
+Ahmet Faruk Çakmak and Muhammet Balcilar, "Audio Captcha Recognition Using RastaPLP Features by SVM", 2019. (arXiv)